Our videos on YouTube

 Fun Fact: The islands were never connected to the mainland.
 They actually have emerged from the water over a million years individually.
 It truly is a land unlike any other.

-If you found this guide to the Galapagos Islands useful, share it with others:
+If you found this guide about the Galapagos Islands interesting or useful, let others know about it.